 Already teaching composition at the Colchester Institute, he moved to Ingatestone, Essex, in 1980, where he became a life-long trustee of the Essex Young Musicians' Trust.
 In 1994 he and Janet moved to Woolaston, near Lydney in Gloucestershire, where they set up home in a pair of converted barns overlooking the Severn Estuary, and where Graham spent hours composing in his commodious studio.
 He prepared all the scores and parts of his works meticulously and elegantly, using a venerable DOS-based computer program to which he remained passionately loyal despite the more streamlined systems which became available.

 After going to live in the county, he became closely involved with music-making in Gloucestershire.
-Only recently – on 10 August – he attended a performance of his String Quartet No 1 in Painswick Church as part of this year's Three Choirs Festival.
-It was given by the brilliant young Carducci Quartet, who have regularly played his works, including at the 2002 Cheltenham International Festival and on CD for their recently established Carducci Classics label.
+On 10 August 2007 he attended a performance of his String Quartet No 1 in Painswick Church as part of the Three Choirs Festival.
+It was given by the brilliant young Carducci Quartet, who have regularly played his works, including at the 2002 Cheltenham International Festival and on CD for their Carducci Classics label.
+This was his last public appearance before his death a week later on 17 August 2007.

 Among other leading artists who have performed Whettam's works are his close friends the violinist Yossi Zivoni, the Dutch oboe player Victor Swillens and the Austrian 'cellist Martin Rummel.